top of page

 · Arrive and be picked up/signed out from all events on time.

 · Either own a high-quality instrument and bow or rent a high-quality instrument and bow from the booster.
-Rental is $250 per year, due, in full, the first week of school.
+Rental is $250 per year, due in full the first week of school.

-· Have bows re-haired every summer... we recommend Joe Dachuna 305-270-3172 or Miami String
+· Have bows re-haired every summer... we recommend Joe Dachuna (305) 270-3172 or Miami String Haus (786) 322-6891

-· Have high quality strings on your instrument and a replacement set in your case at all times
+· Have high-quality strings on your instrument and a replacement set in your case at all times

-· Complete a minimum of 60 minutes of independent practice at least 5 days a week.
-New students to level 6 will likely have to practice between 60 and 120 minutes 5 days a week to maintain the level and pace of the class.
+· Complete a minimum of 90 minutes of independent practice at least 5 days a week.
+New students to level 6 will likely have to practice between 90 and 120 minutes, 5 days a week, to maintain the level and pace of the class.

 · Demonstrate an understanding of teamwork and appropriate behavior to be a supportive member of the team.